-1. POLICY STATEMENT
+1 POLICY STATEMENT

-Annington recognises that from time-to-time employees may wish to seek redress for grievances relating to their employment.
+Annington recognises that from time to time employees may wish to seek redress for grievances relating to their employment.
 In this respect, the Company policy is to encourage free communication between employees and their managers to ensure that questions and problems arising during the course of employment can be aired and, where possible, resolved quickly and to the satisfaction of all concerned.
 Where an employee's grievance constitutes an appeal against a disciplinary decision, this should be taken up through the Company's Disciplinary Appeals Procedure.
-Translators will be made available for employees at their request to assist with any language difficulties.
+Translators will be made available for employees at their request to assist with any language difficulties where required.

-These procedures conform to the ACAS Code of Practice 1, Disciplinary and Grievance Procedures, which became effective on 6th April 2009.
+These procedures conform to the ACAS Code of Practice on Disciplinary and Grievance Procedures, March 2015.

-2. GENERAL PRINCIPLES
+2 GENERAL PRINCIPLES